Project-MONAI/model-zoo/models/pathology_nuclei_segmentation_classification/docs/README.md

 ## Output

-Output: a dictionary
+Output: a dictionary with the following keys:
-- nucleus_prediction: predict whether or not a pixel belongs to the nuclei or background
+1. nucleus_prediction: predict whether or not a pixel belongs to the nuclei or background
-- horizontal_vertical: predict the horizontal and vertical distances of nuclear pixels to their centres of mass
+2. horizontal_vertical: predict the horizontal and vertical distances of nuclear pixels to their centres of mass
-- type_prediction: predict the type of nucleus for each pixel
+3. type_prediction: predict the type of nucleus for each pixel

 ## Model Performance